5 ways to support your gut after antibiotics.

 1. Probiotics

 The first step is to help replenish beneficial bacteria in your gut.
 Probiotics are live bacteria and yeasts similar to these microorganisms in supplement form - capsule, tablet, powder or drops.
-Taking probiotics during and after antibiotic use can decrease the risk of opportunistic pathogens taking hold, however different strains will have different levels of efficacy and some probiotics may even inhibit the return of native gut microbiota - it's certainly not always a straightforward solution.
+Taking probiotics during and after antibiotic use can decrease the risk of opportunistic pathogens taking hold, however different strains will have different levels of efficacy and some probiotics may even inhibit the return of native gut microbiota so it's certainly not always a straightforward solution.

-Some of the best probiotic strains to take after antibiotic use include:
+Some of the best probiotic strains to take after antibiotic use include: Spore based strains: are able to survive acidic stomach environment to increase microbial diversity.

-Bifidobacterium - commonly found in the gut and can help support overall gut health.
+Bifidobacterium: commonly found in the gut and can help support overall gut health.

-Not all of the strains mentioned above are histamine-friendly, and probiotics for children should be chosen based on their age and weight.
+Not all of the strains mentioned above are histamine-friendly, and probiotics for children should be selected based on their age and weight.
 It's always a good idea to consult with a healthcare professional before starting any new supplements.
-Here are a small selection of potential probiotic suggestions to consider:

 LoveBug Baby Probiotic Drops infants

-By analyzing the composition of your gut microbiome, a microbiome test can help identify which probiotic strains may be most beneficial for your needs: Microbiome Test - NZ
+By analyzing the composition of your gut microbiome, a microbiome test can help identify which probiotic strains may be most beneficial for your needs: Microbiome Test - NZ 18yo+

 Microbiome Test - USA (0-5yo) code RAISEDONREALFOOD